sendtorrk/donotleave_app/README.md

 So never leave a child or pet alone in a motor vehicle.

-Do Not Leave is a free app to alert the driver that a child or pet may have been left in the motor vehicle.
+Do Not Leave is a free Apple iOS app to alert the driver that a child or pet may have been left in the motor vehicle.
 It uses a combination of advanced location and motion technologies that are available on the latest Apple iOS based devices to alert drivers.

 # How it works ?